bitRocket-dev/nextJS-app-boilerplate/README.md

 - 🚓 Lint git commit with Commitlint
 - 🦺 Unit Testing with Jest and React Testing Library
 - 🧪 E2E Testing with Cypress
-- 👷 Run tests on pull request with GitHub Actions
+- 👷 Run tests on pull request
 - 🎁 Automatic changelog generation with Standard Version
-- 🔍 Visual testing with Percy
-- 🌈 Include a FREE minimalist theme
+- 🌈 Include a minimalist theme
 - 💯 Maximize lighthouse score
+- 🗺️ Sitemap.xml and robots.txt with next-sitemap
+- 🎉 Storybook for UI development
+- 💾 Create React component with a single script
+- 🐮 management of translation content, and components/hooks to translate your React component with i18next

 Built-in feature from Next.js: